-There are currently 37 self-erecting tender rigs globally including eight units under construction.
-Out of the 37 rigs, 26 are barges and 11 are semi-submersibles (semi-tenders) of which there are 6 barges and 2 semi-tenders under construction.
-The main markets for tender rigs are West Africa and Southeast Asia, employing 14% and 83% of tender rigs respectively.
+As at April 22, 2013 there are 43 self-erecting tender rigs globally including 13 units under construction.
+Out of the 43 rigs, 29 are barges and 14 are semi-submersibles (semi-tenders) of which there are eight barges and five semi-tenders under construction.
+The main markets for tender rigs are West Africa and Southeast Asia, employing 17% and 80% of tender rigs respectively.
 However, during 2011, one unit started operations in Trinidad and Tobago in the Americas.
-The overall utilization rate for the world tender rig fleet is 86%, 85% for the barges and 89% for the semi-tenders.
-This reflects that there are four stacked tender barges and two stacked semi-tenders.
-The daily rate for tender rigs depends on country, region, water depth, capabilities technical specification, contract length and overall contract terms.
-In general, daily rates are up to approximately \$130,000 for modern tender barges and up to \$235,000 for modern semi-tenders.
+The overall utilization rate for the world tender rig fleet is 87%, 86% for the barges and 89% for the semi-tenders.
+This reflects that there are three stacked tender barges and one stacked semi-tender rig.
+The daily rate for tender rigs depends on country, region, water depth, capabilities, technical specification, contract length and overall contract terms.
+In general, daily rates are up to approximately \$135,000 for modern tender barges and up to \$235,000 for modern semi-tenders.

 We are the largest operator in this segment operating a fleet of 15 units, including five units that we operate in association with Varia Perdana.
 In addition, we have four tender barges and one semi-tender under construction.
 We believe that the long-term outlook for tender rigs remains favorable due to their operational versatility and lower construction costs compared to jack-up rigs.
 In addition, in recent years, a combination of tender rigs and floating platforms, such as mini tension-leg platforms and spar platforms, has been used in the development of deepwater oilfields, which has increased the market for tender rigs.
 Interest in tender rigs has also been shown beyond the traditional West Africa and Southeast Asia markets with future opportunities expected in the GOM, South and Central America and Australia.
-As tender rigs primarily are used for development drilling, they normally are awarded long term contracts.
-We expect the market to continue to offer opportunities to build additional order backlog, earnings visibility and provide organic growth opportunities.
+As tender rigs are primarily used for development drilling, they normally are awarded long term contracts.